Tamil Nadu: Ambedkar statue vandalised during caste clashes in Vedaranyam town reinstalled

 The statue was initially set to be installed in Aaththur in Salem district.
 But as violence broke out in Vedaranyam, the government transported it to the town and installed it in the early hours of Monday.

-On Sunday evening, a vehicle belonging to a upper-caste outfit hit a pedestrian from the Dalit community near Vedaranyam police station.
+On Sunday evening, a vehicle belonging to an upper-caste outfit hit a pedestrian from the Dalit community near Vedaranyam police station.
 After the vehicle’s driver sought refuge in the police station, Dalit community members pelted stones at the station and torched the vehicle.
 As the news spread, upper caste Hindus gathered and damaged the Ambedkar statue.

 The police have detained 37 people in connection with the violence, The Hindu reported.
 According to the police, 16 of them are Dalits and the others are from upper-caste groups.